rokitalab/OpenPedCan-analysis/analyses/tmb-calculation/README.md

 #### 01-calculate_tmb.R
-Uses the OpenPedCan SNV consensus file to calculate TMB for all WGS, WXS, and Targeted Sequencing samples.
-Two TMB files are created, one including *all SNVs* and a *coding SNVs only*, both utilizing consensus and hotpots mutations called by all callers.
+Uses the OpenPedCan SNV consensus file to calculate TMB for all WGS and WXS samples.
+Two TMB files are created, one including *all SNVs* and a *coding SNVs only*, both utilizing the consensus MAF.

 **Argument descriptions**
 ```